Haig Point – Dafuskie Island, South Carolina

 The Haig Point Club community is one of two resorts now found on the once-rural Dafuskie Island, the other called Dafuskie Resort, Melrose on the Beach.
 The lighthouse is owned by the Haig Point Club and serves as a popular event site, even accommodating overnight guests.

-The Haig Point lighthouse is listed in the National Register as part of the Dafuskie Island Historic District, which notes the following:
+The Haig Point lighthouse is listed in the National Register as part of the Dafuskie Island Historic District:

 Daufuskie Island Historic District includes the geographic entirety of this South Carolina sea island.
 Accessible only by boat, Daufuskie contains 5,200 acres of mostly high dry land.
 The district’s character is defined by eighteen properties of particular historic and/or architectural note, and fifty-six contributing sites or structures.
 Wooded tracts account for another 167 contributing properties.
 Most of the buildings consist of folk housing, which is concentrated in two building complexes, both on the island’s western side.
 They were constructed from 1890-1930, but reflect a much earlier building technology.
 They are significant architecturally as a survival form.